boolaz/BooLet/README.md

 You are now ready to submit your requests to the database.

-Each and every line of log is now associated with the additional fields regarding the IP address (country name, country ISO code, city, Autonomous System (ASN), ASN description, and IP range the IP address belongs to)
+Each and every line of log is now associated with additional fields regarding IP addresses (country name, country ISO code, city, Autonomous System (ASN), ASN description, and IP range the IP address belongs to)

 How to query data
 -----------------
-you can retrieve your log data based upon selected fields
+you can retrieve your log data based upon selected fields in the requested order

 example